rmrndr/secmaster/README.md

 # secmaster
-MySQL database for economic and financial data analysis
+MySQL database for economic and financial data analysis.
+Also includes a series of datasets and a Python interface to populate the database and retrieve data.